 Ludwig Wittgenstein also seems to connect certainty with indubitability.
 He says that “If you tried to doubt everything you would not get as far as doubting anything.
 The game of doubting itself presupposes certainty” (1969, §115).
 What makes possible doubting is “the fact that some propositions are exempt from doubt, are as it were like hinges on which those turn” (1969, §341).
-Although Wittgenstein's view is sometimes taken to be—or to provide the basis for—an epistemically satisfying response to skepticism (see, e.g., Wright 2003 and 2004), it is hard to see the kind of certainty he has characterized as being epistemic, rather than merely psychological, in nature (on this point, see Pritchard 2005).
+Although Wittgenstein’s view is sometimes taken to be—or to provide the basis for—an epistemically satisfying response to skepticism (see, e.g., Wright 2003 and 2004), it is hard to see the kind of certainty he has characterized as being epistemic, rather than merely psychological or moral, in nature (on this point, see Pritchard 2005; Coliva 2010 and 2012).
 Thus, when Wittgenstein says, “The difficulty is to realize the groundlessness of our believing” (1969, §166) it seems clear that the so-called hinge propositions are ones that we are psychologically incapable of calling into question.
 This is, of course, compatible with their being false.

-In general, every indubitability account of certainty will face a similar problem.
-The problem may be posed as a dilemma: when the subject finds herself incapable of doubting one of her beliefs, either she has good reasons for being incapable of doubting it, or she does not.
+In general, every indubitability account of certainty will face a dilemma: when the subject finds herself incapable of doubting one of her beliefs, either she has good reasons for being incapable of doubting it, or she does not.
 If she does not have good reasons for being unable to doubt the belief, the type of certainty in question can be only psychological, not epistemic, in nature.
 On the other hand, if the subject does have good reasons for being unable to doubt the belief, the belief may be epistemically certain.
-But, in this case, what grounds the certainty of the belief will be the subject's reasons for holding it, and not the fact that the belief is indubitable.
+But, in this case, what grounds the certainty of the belief will be the subject’s reasons for holding it, and not the fact that the belief is indubitable.

 A second problem for indubitability accounts of certainty is that, in one sense, even beliefs that are epistemically certain can be reasonably doubted.
 I shall say more about this in §3 below.

-According to a second conception, a subject's belief is certain just in case it could not have been mistaken—i.e., false (see, e.g., Lewis 1929).
-Alternatively, the subject's belief is certain when it is guaranteed to be true.
-This is what Roderick Firth calls the “truth-evaluating” sense of certainty (1967, pp. 7-8).
+According to a second conception, a subject’s belief is certain just in case it could not have been mistaken—i.e., false (see, e.g., Lewis 1929).
+Alternatively, the subject’s belief is certain when it is guaranteed to be true.
+This is what Roderick Firth calls the “truth-evaluating” sense of certainty (1967, pp. 7–8).
 As with knowing that p, being certain that p entails that it is true that p.
-Certainty is, however, significantly stronger than lesser forms of knowledge.
+Certainty is, however, significantly stronger than lesser forms of knowledge (contra Mizrahi 2019, who conflates knowledge with certainty on the grounds that knowledge is factive).
 In cases where the subject knows without being certain that p, it is actually true that p, though it could have been false.
+In that case, of course, the subject would no longer know that p.
 But, where the subject is certain that p, it does not merely turn out to be true that p—in some sense it could not have been otherwise.

 Roderick Chisholm offers a variation on the above approach.
 According to his first definition of certainty (where h, S, and t are variables for propositions, subjects, and times, respectively):